Certificate of Appropriateness

 - Changes to historic district setting

-The guidelines also provide information on exempt and minor works, as well as other architectural and historic resources.
-Applicants should consult the design guidelines before applying for a Certificate of Appropriateness.
+The standards also provide information on exempt and minor works, as well as other architectural and historic resources.
+Applicants should consult the design standards before applying for a Certificate of Appropriateness.

 The deadline for submitting a completed Certificate of Appropriateness application is noon on Wednesday, three weeks prior to a Historic District Commission meeting.
 For meeting dates, times and locations, see the town calendar.